pottendo/esp32-userport-driver/README.md

 ## Hardware

 **DISCLAIMER! <br>REBUILDING MAY DESTROY YOUR C64/ESP/other equipment!
-USE THIS INFORMATINO AT YOUR OWN RISK**
+USE THIS INFORMATION AT YOUR OWN RISK**

 The needed hardware can be easily built - even I managed to do it - Knowing the sensitivity of the I/O chips (CIAs) of a C64, specific care has been taken to protect the individual I/O lines (100 Ohm resistors).
 I was told by HW engineers, that using this approach, even when both side apply logical *HIGH* (5V on C64, 3.3V on ESP side) the conflict would not result into damaged CIA chips.